schaueho/clojure-codekata/kata4-data-munging/doc/intro.md

 	                            (abs (- fval aval))))))

-There there was another itch I wanted to scratch: the 'parse-line' function has some ugliness to it.
-For starters, it's handling possible exceptions from 'subs' directly.
-It's also checking eturn values for nil.
-Both cases are what Common Lisp would see as [conditions](http://www.nhplace.com/kent/Papers/Condition-Handling-2001.html) and for my taste it's rather unfortunate that Clojure opted for the more simple, although more traditional exception concept from Java.
-To remedy the uglyness of 'parse-line' we can simply replace the direct call to 'subs' with a small handcrafted call which manages any exceptions and also change the behavior of 'parse-line' to simply return nil for all unparsable elements.
-But there is more that makes 'parse-line' ugly: I dislike the recursive nature of the solution and the linear result handover in the 'let' declaration (well, this handover was intentional to not have a functional train-wreck of calls).
-I wanted to see whether I couldn't come up with a more elegant 'map/reduce' solution.
+There there was another itch I wanted to scratch: the `parse-line` function has some ugliness to it.
+For starters, it is handling possible exceptions from `subs` directly.
+It is also checking return values for `nil`.
+Both cases are what Common Lisp would see as [conditions](http://www.nhplace.com/kent/Papers/Condition-Handling-2001.html) rather than real exceptions -- it is rather unfortunate that Clojure opted for the more simple, although more traditional exception concept from Java.
+To remedy the uglyness of `parse-line` we can simply replace the direct call to `subs` with a small handcrafted call which manages any exceptions and also change the behavior of `parse-line` to simply return `nil` for all unparsable elements.
+But there is more that makes `parse-line` ugly: I dislike the recursive nature of the solution and the linear result handover in the `let` declaration (well, this handover was intentional to not have a functional train-wreck of calls).
+I wanted to see whether I couldn't come up with a more elegant `map/reduce` solution.
 Here you go:

 	(defn substring
 	  "Returns substring from start to end from string or nil"